Employment Opportunities at Stephen Wise Temple and Wise School

 Expected hours: 40 per week

-The Senior Director of Early Childhood Education will work closely with other School and Temple administrators to create and implement policies, programs and curricula that will support the overall mission of our Temple and schools.
+The Senior Director of Early Childhood Education will work closely with Temple and School leadership to develop and implement policies, programs, and curricula that align with the overall mission of Stephen Wise Temple and its educational programs.
 This position reports directly to the Head of School.

 About You

-You are a dynamic, high-energy leader who thrives in a fast-paced environment.
-Organized and flexible, you can balance daily responsibilities with long-term strategic goals.
-You build strong relationships with staff, parents, and students, fostering a warm and engaged school community.
-You work seamlessly with admissions to support enrollment and retention and build strong relationships with parent organizations.
-Your leadership is highly visible, and you navigate challenges with confidence, tact, and consistency.
+You are a visionary and strategic leader who thrives in a collaborative, fast-paced environment.
+Highly organized and adaptable, you balance day-to-day operations with long-term institutional goals.
+You cultivate strong partnerships with staff, parents, and students, fostering a warm, inclusive, and engaged school community.
+You work seamlessly with admissions and marketing to drive enrollment and retention, while collaborating with parent organizations to enhance school culture.

 About Us